exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 #=> [3, 2, 1]
 ```

-## Sort the list

-When you have an random ordered list of items, you can sort them with the help of `sort` function.
-If you have items that are alphanumerical, you dont have to provide any inputs to sort.

-ex: you have list of numbers, or you have a list of names and you want to sort them
+You can re-order your list _**in place**_ with the help of the `.sort()` method.
+Internally, python uses [`Timsort`][timsort] to arrange the list.
+If the elements are alphanumerical, you don't have to provide any arguments to `.sort()`.
+Optionally, you can define a custom key for sorting criteria.
+The Python docs offer some [additional tips and techniques for sorting][sorting how to] lists effectively.

 ```python
 ex_list = ["Tony", "Natasha", "Thor", "Bruce"]